-Given the results and findings as documented in this memorandum report, TOU is of the view that the BTT Facility is operating in a manner that is very unlikely to adversely impact the local amenity from an odour viewpoint under the measured and current operating circumstances as found in the Audit.
-Notwithstanding this, as part of good practice, the follow-up recommendations should be implemented as soon as practicable.
+Given the results and findings as documented in this memorandum report, TOU is of the view that the BTT Facility is operating in a manner that is unlikely to adversely impact the local amenity from an odour viewpoint under the measured and current operating circumstances as found in the Audit.
+Notwithstanding this, as part of good practice, the follow-up recommendations should be implemented as soon as practicable to maintain this low-risk rating.

-The next odour audit is due in November 2021.
+The next odour audit is due in June 2023.